 - It is a delicious dish that looks great on the dinner table.

-- Chicken doner kebabs are great for sharing!
+- Homemade chicken doner kebabs are great for sharing!

-- Chicken thighs: Select boneless and skinless chicken thighs for this recipe.
-I usually buy a pack from my local supermarket, but if you can’t find them, remove the skin and bones.
+- Chicken thighs: For this recipe, select boneless and skinless chicken thighs.
+I usually buy a pack from my local supermarket, but if you can't find them, remove the skin and bones.

 - Yogurt: Use full-fat yogurt to make the sauce.
 It will give the kebab a creamy, delicious flavor.